-In addition to the above pharmacies, there is a Lloyds Pharmacy located within 1⁄4 mile from the Health Board's border with Swansea Bay UHB, which would serve a significant proportion of the residents of the Upper Amman Valley.
+In addition to the above pharmacies, there is a Lloyds Pharmacy located within 1⁄4 mile from the Health Boards border with Swansea Bay UHB and would serve a significant proportion of the residents of the Upper Amman Valley.
 This pharmacy is open 1⁄2 day on a Saturday.

-The largest distance gap for Saturday provision is between Cross Hands and Kidwelly; a distance of 13.5 miles and a journey of 26 minutes.
-Anyone living between these locations would have a maximum travel of 6 3/4 miles to access a pharmacy on a Saturday.
-Pharmacy services would also be available on Saturdays (full day opening) in neighboring towns of Llanelli or Carmarthen.
+The largest distance gap for Saturday provision is between Cross Hands and Kidwelly.
+A distance of 13.5 miles and a journey of 26 minutes.
+Anyone living between these locations would have a maximum travel of 6 3⁄4 miles to access to pharmacy on a Saturday.
+Pharmacy services would also be available on Saturdays (full day opening) in neighboring localities of Llanelli or Carmarthen town (Tywi Taf locality).

-The location of pharmacies across the locality and a travel time of no more than 20 minutes by car meets the criterion set for access in Section 5.1.1 of a maximum travel time of 30 minutes.
+The location of pharmacies across the locality and a travel time of no more than 20 minutes by car meets the criteria set for access in Section 5.1.1 of a maximum travel time of 30 minutes.
 Whilst not all households have access to a car, the nature of the locality means that walking to a pharmacy will be a realistic option for many residents.